 The new team means Honda's approach will be similar to that of the Italian constructor Ferrari, which manages its own team as well as making its own engines and chassis.
 Other major car makers on the circuit supply their engines for independent racing teams to use.

-Honda had announced its intention to return to the track earlier this year but had given no date for its comeback, that has been the subject of much speculation in the Japanese sports press.
+Honda had announced its intention to return to the track earlier this year but had given no date for its comeback, which has been the subject of much speculation in the Japanese sports press.

 Yoshino said that many of Honda's engineers joined the company out of an interest in F1 racing and that the return would give a healthy boost to morale.

 He doubted that the company would be able to win the championship during its first year back on the circuit, although it hoped to be a viable contender within three years.